 5.1. lpc preserves metrizability.
-If X is metrizable it is not entirely obvious that lpc(X) must also be metrizable.
-It turns out the answer is yes but that we might lose separability along the way.
-In this post, we'll walk through the details, which I learned from some unpublished notes of Greg Conner and David Fearnley [5].
+If X is metrizable, it is not entirely obvious that lpc(X) must also be metrizable.
+It turns out the answer is "yes" but that we might lose separability along the way.
+In this section, we'll work through the details of these claims.
+The author learned about these results from some unpublished notes of Greg Conner and David Fearnley [6].

 Theorem 5.1.
-If X is path connected and metrizable, then there is a metric inducing the topology of lpc(X) such that the identity function $id : lpc(X) \to X$ is distance non-increasing.
+[6] If X is path connected and metrizable, then there is a metric inducing the topology of lpc(X) such that the identity function $id : lpc(X) \to X$ is distance non-increasing.